A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads

-which is finite since $\psi$ is bounded and $E_{\xi_{0}}(N_{t})<\infty$ by Remark \ref{rem:Nt}.
-Thus it completes the proof. \end{IEEEproof} Based on Lemmas~\ref{lem:BM} and~\ref{lem:L1Mart}, we are now in the position to establish the Dynkin's formula for the proposed SHS process in~(\ref{eq:SDE3}).
-Note that the post jump position of the proposed SHS process is specified by the mode transition function $\phi$ deterministically, that is, there is a one-to-one correspondence between the prejump position and post jump position.
-This will give us a local boundary condition for the extended generator. \begin{prop} Under the Assumptions~\ref{Ass:regularity} and \ref{Ass:NoZeno}, the extended generator $(\hat{L},\mathcal{D}(\hat{L}))$ of the SHS process defined in~(\ref{eq:SDE3}) satisfies $\forall\psi\in\mathcal{D}(\hat{L})$,
+Next, we will characterize a subset of $\mathcal{D}(\hat{L})$ on which $C_{t}^{\psi}$ is actually a martingale (rather than a local martingale) with respect to the natural filtration $\mathcal{F}_{t}$ generated by the GSHS process. \end{rem} \begin{lem} (Martingale characterization) Let $(\hat{L},\mathcal{D}(\hat{L}))$ be the extended generator of a GSHS process $\xi_{t}$ and $\psi\in\mathcal{D}(\hat{L})$.
+If $\psi^{q}$ is bounded $\psi^{q}\in C_{b}^{1}$ for all $q\in Q$, then $C_{t}^{\psi}$ is an $\mathcal{F}_{t}$-martingale. \end{lem} \begin{IEEEproof} See Appendix~\ref{subsec:Proof1}. \end{IEEEproof} Based on Lemmas~\ref{lem:BM} and~\ref{lem:L1Mart}, we are now in the position to establish the Dynkin's formula for the proposed SHS process in~(\ref{eq:SDE3}).
+Note that the post-jump position of the proposed SHS process is specified by the mode transition function $\phi$ deterministically, that is, there is a one-to-one correspondence between the pre-jump position and post-jump position.
+This will give us a local boundary condition for the extended generator. \begin{prop} (SHS extended generator) Under the Assumptions~\ref{Ass:regularity} and \ref{Ass:NoZeno}, the extended generator $(\hat{L},\mathcal{D}(\hat{L}))$ of the SHS process~(\ref{eq:SDE3}) satisfies $\forall\psi\in\mathcal{D}(\hat{L})$,